 Gillibrand said of The Responsible Financial Innovation Act,

 “It is critical that the United States play a leading role in developing policy to regulate new financial products, while also encouraging innovation and protecting consumers.

 [This] is a landmark bill that will establish a regulatory framework that spurs innovation, develops clear standards, defines appropriate jurisdictional boundaries and protects consumers.

-[It] will provide clarity to both industry and regulators, while also maintaining the flexibility to account for the ongoing evolution of the digital assets market.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+[It] will provide clarity to both industry and regulators, while also maintaining the flexibility to account for the ongoing evolution of the digital assets market.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action